On the Cauchy Problem for Elliptic Complexes in Spaces of Distributions

-A result similar to Corollary \ref{c.Carleman} was obtained in \cite[Theorem 3.1]{NaSchTa} for the Dolbeault complex if $\partial D\setminus \Gamma$ is $i$-strictly pseudo concave hyper surface; however they had no aim to prove that the tangential part of the rest $\overline \partial _i h$ vanished on $\Gamma$. } \end{example}
+A result similar to Corollary \ref{c.Carleman} was obtained in \cite[Theorem 3.1]{NaSchTa} for the Dolbeault complex if $\partial D\setminus \Gamma$ is $i$-strictly pseudo concave hypersurface; however they had no aim to prove that the tangential part of the rest $\overline \partial _i h$ vanished on $\Gamma$. } \end{example}